 Kodak is expanding its Print for Good literacy program this year, creating a volunteer printer network that will produce thousands of children’s books and school supplies in 2018 to benefit some of the world’s most disadvantaged populations, using sustainable Kodak printing products, such as KODAK SONORA Process Free Plates.

 “It’s wonderful to see printers signing up across the globe to participate in Kodak’s Print for Good program,” said Richard Rindo, General Manager Sales, Print Systems Division, Vice President Eastman Kodak Company.
-“Participating printers are using Kodak’s sustainable technology to print and donate quantities of approximately 2,000 or more pieces of original children’s book titles or school notebooks.
+“Participating printers are using Kodak’s sustainable technology to print and donate quantities of 2,000 or more pieces of original children’s book titles or school notebooks.
 Those books and school supplies will be distributed in different geographies through on-the-ground partnerships with literacy organizations, schools and local non-profit groups.”

 Kodak is making multiple original designs and narrative children’s stories available to its Print for Good printer network in the coming months, both through the existing Room to Read archive and through a partnership with renowned designer and children’s book author, Tad Carpenter.
 Carpenter will be creating an exclusive 18-page illustrated book, sponsored by Kodak, on the topic of sustainability – highlighting how kids around the world can help conserve water, save energy and reduce pollution.

 “At Kodak, we view sustainability through the lens of the ‘triple bottom line’ otherwise known as People, Planet and Profits,” said Rindo.
 “Promoting our sustainable portfolio, including our process free plates is good for the planet.
 Improving global literacy is good for people and the communities in which Kodak lives and operates.
 And, all this activity drives the value of print and the longevity of the print industry – in every sense, it’s Print for Good!”